Understanding the regional and transnational networks that facilitate IED use

 Areas of concern for the future:

-This post is part of the report, “Understanding the regional and transnational networks that facilitate IED use”, to read the full report, please see here.
-This research was undertaken with assistance from the NATO Counter-IED Centre of Excellence.
+This post is part of the report, “Understanding the regional and transnational networks that facilitate IED use”.
+This research was undertaken with kind assistance from the NATO Counter-IED Centre of Excellence and the Norwegian Ministry of Foreign Affairs.